Earring: History

 The practice of wearing earrings was a tradition for Ainu men and women, but the Government of Meiji Japan forbade Ainu men to wear earrings in the late-19th century.
 Earrings were also commonplace among nomadic Turkic tribes and Korea.
 Lavish ear ornaments have remained popular in India from ancient times to the present day.
 And it was common that men and women wear earrings during Silla, Goryeo to Joseon.

-In Western Europe, earrings became fashionable among English courtiers and gentlemen in the 1590s during the English Renaissance.
-A document published in 1577 by clergyman William Harrison, Description of England, states "Some lusty courtiers and gentlemen of courage do wear either rings of gold, stones or pearls in their ears."
+In Western Europe, earrings became fashionable among English courtiers and gentlemen in the sixteenth century during the English Renaissance.
+Revealing of attitudes at the time, and commenting on the degeneracy of his contemporaries, Holinshed in his Chronicle (1577) observes: "Some lusty courtiers and gentlemen of courage do wear either rings of gold, stones or pearls in their ears, whereby they imagine the workmanship of God to be not a little amended."
 Among sailors, a pierced earlobe was a symbol that the wearer had sailed around the world or had crossed the equator.

-By the late 1950s or early 1960s, the practice re-emerged in the Western world.
-Teenage girls were known to hold ear piercing parties, where they performed the procedure on one another.
-By the mid-1960s, some physicians offered ear piercing as a service.
-Simultaneously, Manhattan jewelry stores were some of the earliest commercial, non-medical locations for getting an ear piercing.
+Piercing the ears for wearing earrings is practical for two main reasons: first, wearing earrings in pierced ears for prolonged periods is far less uncomfortable than alternative means of attachment to the earlobe (such as clips), and second, the fastenings are generally more secure, which means that the risk of losing an earring is lower.
+However, styles and attitudes in the late 19th and the first half of the 20th century dictated that piercing one's ears was considered primitive, barbaric, or to be practised only within certain ethnic groups; thus earrings during this period were predominantly clip-ons.
+In 1951 Queen Elizabeth II had her ears pierced so that she could wear a pair of earrings given her as a wedding present, perhaps prompting many other women to follow suit.
+By the late 1950s or early 1960s, the practice of piercing the ears re-emerged in the Western world, among young women who wished to identify with the anti-materialist youth culture, and as an act of generational rebellion, especially those who had travelled to more distant or exotic locations.
+Teenage girls held "ear-piercing parties", where they performed the procedure on one another.
+By the mid-1960s, with the invention of more modern ear-piercing devices, physicians began to offer ear piercing as a service; simultaneously, Manhattan jewelry stores were some of the earliest commercial, non-medical locations for having one's ears pierced.

-In the late 1960s, ear piercing began to make inroads among men through the hippie and gay communities, although they had been popular among sailors for decades (or longer).
+By the late 1960s, ear piercing began to make inroads among men through the hippie and gay communities, although they had been popular among sailors for decades (or longer).

-By the early 1970s, ear piercing was common among women, thus creating a broader market for the procedure.
-Department stores throughout the country would hold ear piercing events, sponsored by earring manufacturers.
-At these events, a nurse or other trained person would perform the procedure, either pushing a sharpened and sterilized starter earring through the earlobe by hand, or using an ear-piercing instrument modified from the design used by physicians.
+By the early 1970s, ear piercing had become fairly widespread among women, thus creating a broader market for the procedure.
+Throughout the United States, department stores would hold ear-piercing events, sponsored by manufacturers of earrings and ear-piercing devices.
+At these events, a nurse or other trained person would perform the procedure, using the ear-piercing device to pierce customers' earlobes with sharpened and sterilized starter earrings.